 Lomita, Felony Possession of Marijuana for Sales, Case Dismissed

-In this case, the sheriffs ran a search on the car’s license plate and determined that the car was owned by a Hispanic male with an outstanding warrant.
-Our client was then asked him to step out of the vehicle and produce his driver’s license, vehicle registration and auto insurance.Summary in 50 Words or Less: Before Prop 64 (legalizing adult use of marijuana) was passed, our client in this case was arrested for possession of marijuana.
+In this case, the sheriffs stopped our client at night, so it was questionable whether police could notice windows that were overly tinted at all.
+Nonetheless, the sheriffs ran a search on the car’s license plate and determined that the car was owned by a Hispanic male with an outstanding warrant.
+Our client was then asked to step out of the vehicle and produce his driver’s license, vehicle registration and auto insurance.Summary in 50 Words or Less: Before Prop 64 (legalizing adult use of marijuana) was passed, our client in this case was arrested for possession of marijuana.
 The problematic traffic stop for illegally tinted windows was attacked and the case resolved with only punishment for the probation violation.

 At the time of our client’s arrest he was on probation for a further driving without a license case.